 Everything has two handles

 Marcus Aurelius believed that we control two things: our attitude and behavior.
 In any situation bad or good you must realize that no one is stopping you from acting with kindness, gratitude, or integrity.
 You control what you do next.
-We are always faced with two choices or how the Stoics saw it two handles.
+We are always faced with two choices or how the Stoics saw it: two handles.
 You can choose to view the situation as positive, or you can choose to view the situation as negative.
-You always have a choice one which handle you choose.
+You always have a choice.
+Its up to you to decide which handle you choose.

 How has this book impacted me?